Electoral alliance: Denmark

 The Red-Green Alliance was formed as an electoral alliance between the Communist Party (DKP), the Left Socialists (VS), and the Socialist Workers Party (SAP) in 1989.
 It reformed itself as a unified party in 1991, but the participating parties continue on their own in some ways (for example by having their own separate party newspapers).

 Greece

 The Syriza Party started out as an electoral alliance but then united into a single party.

 Italy

 Since 1994, Italian politics has been divided into two main blocs, the centre-right and the centre-left coalitions; which under various forms alternatively led the country for more than two decades.

-Center-right coalition
+Centre-right coalition

-For the 2022 general election the coalition is composed of four parties, the Brothers of Italy, League (Lega), Forza Italia and Us Moderates.
+For the 2022 general election the coalition was composed of four parties, the Brothers of Italy, League (Lega), Forza Italia and Us Moderates.

 Centre-left coalition

 For the 2022 general election the alliance was formed by four parties; Democratic Party – Democratic and Progressive Italy, More Europe, Civic Commitment and Greens and Left Alliance.